CharlieS1103/spicetify-extensions/adblock/README.md

 # FeatureShuffle
-[Spicetify](https://github.com/khanhas/spicetify-cli) extension to create playlists based off of another playlists audio features..
+[Spicetify](https://github.com/khanhas/spicetify-cli) extension to block all audio ads, will block UI ads in the near future as well
-* Right click a playlist and click "Create Feature Based Playlist" (This process may take up to 3 minutes.)
+* Simply run the extension and it will work!
 ## Install
 Copy `FeatureShuffle.js` into your [Spicetify](https://github.com/khanhas/spicetify-cli) extensions directory:
 | **Platform** | **Path**                                                                            |